Evidence of High-latitude Emission in the Prompt Phase of GRBs: How Far from the Central Engine are the GRBs Produced?: Search of HLE signature in Observations

--GBM \citep{meegan09} has accumulated invaluable observations for the prompt emission of GRBs.
-In search of the HLE signature above, we analyzed a sample of {\em Fermi}-GBM GRBs with broad pulses.
-We require a certain minimum on the observed fluence to select bright GRBs and then perform a Bayesian-block analysis and impose several criteria to collect relatively clean broad-pulses.
-We then perform a time-resolved spectral analysis on each GRB selected.
-Details on the analysis are presented in an accompanying paper (Tak et al. 2023, submitted).
+{\em Fermi}-GBM \citep{meegan09} has accumulated invaluable observations for the prompt emission of GRBs.
+In search of the HLE signature above, we analyze a sample of {\em Fermi}-GBM GRBs with relatively clean broad pulses and perform a dedicated time-resolved spectral analysis\footnote{We test three widely-used spectral models with freely varying parameters: the power-law (PL) function, the PL with an exponential cutoff, and the Band function.
+We determine the best-fit model and its parameters using a proper statistical method.} for each broad pulse; see our companion paper \cite{tak2023} for details.

 In Figure~\ref{fig:f3}, we present three examples: GRB 110301A, GRB 140329A, and GRB 160113A.
 The top panels show the light curves at three different energy bands, together with the temporal evolution of $E_p$ curves.
 The bottom panels show $E_p$ vs $F_{\nu,E_p}$ obtained from the time-resolved spectral analysis.
 The dotted line indicates the theoretical HLE relation in Equation (\ref{eq:HLE}).
 As one can see, the $F_{\nu,E_p}$ - $E_p$ points obtained from the time-resolved analysis of the three bursts are in good agreement with Equation (\ref{eq:HLE}) in the decaying phase of their broad pulse, implying that the HLE signature is indeed identified.
 The color gradient used in the bottom panels is in accordance with the color gradient encoded in $E_p$ points in the top panels, which helps locate where in the pulse the HLE signature starts to show up.